UniMath/agda-unimath/src/set-theory/inequality-cardinalities.lagda.md

 ### Assuming excluded middle, then inequality is antisymmetric

-Using the previous result and assuming excluded middle, we can conclude `leq-Cardinal` is a partial order by showing that it is antisymmetric.
+Using that mere equivalence characterizes equality of cardinals we can conclude by the Cantor–Schröder–Bernstein theorem, assuming the law of excluded middle, that `leq-Cardinal` is antisymmetric and hence a partial order.

 ```agda
 module _